1Guardian/Programming-Professions-Project-Group-7/README.md

     npm install -g electron (*NIX systems && windows) snap install electron (Snap-configured Linux systems)
     or download it from https://www.electronjs.org/ (windows only)

+    NOTE: ON WINDOWS THE PATH ENV VARIABLES SOMETIMES DO NOT GET SET.
+          IF YOU INSTALL NODEJS AND 'npm' IS NOT RECOGNIZED AS A COMMAND, YOU MAY NEED TO GET THE ENVIRONMENTAL VARIABLE FOR NODEJS MANUALLY.

 # Build Process
   Step 1: